2022–23 Visitor: Announcement coming soon.

 About the Program

-Schmidt currently serves on the Board of Directors of United Student Aid Funds, Inc. and Lumina Foundation for Education, Inc. He was a founder and Director of MetroBank, of Indianapolis, and a past Director of Crossroads Rehabilitations Centers of Indianapolis, Fairbanks Hospital and Title Industry Assurance Company.
+Mr. Schmidt is a member of the Board of Trustees of Strada Education Network, where he served as Chairman from 2017-2020 and Indiana Hemophilia & Thrombosis Center, Inc. He also currently serves as the Chairman of Healthcare Initiatives, Inc., an Indianapolis based charitable foundation.
+He was a founder and Director of MetroBank, of Indianapolis, and a past Director of Lumina Foundation for Education, Inc.; Crossroads Rehabilitations Centers of Indianapolis; Fairbanks Hospital; and Title Industry Assurance Company.
 He has served as a member of the Board of Governors of the American Land Title Association.
 He is a member of several bar associations, including the Indianapolis Bar Association where he has been recognized as a Distinguished Fellow.

 - 2018-19: John M. Baer, “Ethical Challenges to the Fourth Estate”